/* * external links open in new window */

 The Reunification Palace was the home and office of the president of South Vietnam.

 Once you’ve wrapped your head around the size of the city, start digging into the history.
-This airy 1960s government building is a landmark—Communist tanks rolled through the gates on April 30, 1975, marking the fall of Saigon during the Vietnam War.
-The building, also known as the Independence Palace, was formerly home to the South Vietnamese president and originally the site of the 1868 French governor-general of Cochin-China.
+This airy 1960s government building is a landmark—communist tanks rolled through the gates on April 30, 1975, marking the fall of Saigon during the Vietnam War.
+The building, also known as the Independence Palace, was formerly the home of the South Vietnamese president and originally the site of the 1868 French governor-general of Cochin-China.
 The interior features lavish reception rooms and the president’s living quarters.
 The most interesting part is the basement war room and telecommunications center featuring a photogenic collection of vintage rotary phones.
 Tickets are $1.89 USD and can be bought in advance on Klook.

 Left: The entrance to one of the Ben Douc tunnels, part of the Cu Chi Tunnels.
 Right: Artillery left over after the Vietnam War.